NoahBSchwartz/Promptimal/README.md

 # Promptimal

 ## 🗒️ Introduction
   Language models like ChatGPT give better or worse answers based on how users prompt them.
-This has led to an explosion of "prompt engineering"
+This has led to an explosion in "prompt engineering": trying to find the best possible question to ask chatbots.
+But what if that too could be automated?

-  Achieved human-level prompt writing via self-play (automated trial and error).
-  This method is the first to combine the OPRO and Promptbreeder papers with fine-tuning, diverging from reliance on a base model.
 ## 🔍 Overview
+The OPRO and Prompt-Breeder papers provided a great starting point for using language models to optimize prompts.
+The issue is that each one of them uses GPT-4 and over 20 generations to get a single prompt right.
+To keep inference costs low, my solution was to generate the best set of 1000 prompts I could and then finetune a much smaller model with it.

 ## 🛠 Process

   1. First, several datasets (MMLU, Alpaca, and HumanEval) were used to test the gpt-3.5-turbo model in order to find the hardest questions.